A closer look at the biggest achievements of Jerry West. Awards, milestones, and records that define success.

 In 2010, Jerry West was elected to the Basketball Hall of Fame as a member of the 1960 U.S. Olympic team.

-In 2010, the 1960 U.S. Olympic gold medal team, of which Jerry West was a member, was inducted into the Naismith Memorial Basketball Hall of Fame.
+In 2010, Jerry West's 1960 U.S. Olympic gold medal team was inducted as a unit into the Naismith Memorial Basketball Hall of Fame.

-On February 17, 2011, a statue of Jerry West was unveiled outside Staples Center at the Star Plaza in Los Angeles, California.
+On February 17, 2011, a statue of Jerry West was unveiled outside Staples Center in Los Angeles, California.

 As of 2011, Jerry West holds 12 WVU all-time records.